 - Events can be implemented without coding through Google Tag Manager.

 - Bounce rate is reduced by default when using Events.

 - GA can only track 500 events per session.

 By default, the only activity that Google logs on your site has to do directly with visits and pageviews.
-It can track where a visitor came from, where a visitor is located, what device they used, how many pages they visited, which pages, and how much time was spent.
+It can track where a visitor came from, where a visitor is located, the device they used, how many pages they visited, which pages, and how much time was spent.

-This is fantastic information that can be turned into Goals and Segments that allow you to slice your data into meaningful pieces.
+This is fantastic information that can be turned into goals and segments that allow you to slice your data into meaningful pieces.